Case Study: Launching My ChurchSuite

 - subscribing to rota iCal feeds so that serving volunteers can see their upcoming rota commitments in their preferred calendar/diary application

 An often overlooked feature in My ChurchSuite is external links.
-Beyond the system-content on the My ChurchSuite menu, you can also add custom external links.
+Beyond the system content on the My ChurchSuite menu, you can also add custom external links.
 These are added in the Address Book module settings.
-For each custom external link you create you can also assign one or more Tags.
-In this way you can deliver custom menu items based on a tag or tags that people in your church might have.
-For example, your newcomers tag - imagine providing custom content through external links to just newcomers, such as a link to a Wufoo questionnaire, or a link to the next featured newcomer event your church is running.
+For each custom external link that you create, you can also assign one or more Tags.
+In this way, you can deliver custom menu items based on a tag or tags that people in your church might have.
+For example, your newcomers' tag - imagine providing custom content through external links to just newcomers, such as a link to a survey or questionnaire (see the customisable Forms feature), or a link to the next featured newcomer event your church is running.
 Or what about tagging all your leaders and then providing external links to leadership resources or small group resources in a Dropbox account?
 In this way, when external links are restricted to certain fixed or smart tags, custom content is shown in My ChurchSuite to only those people who are in those tag groupings.

 7. Check under the hood before going live

 Ahead of inviting the first people to use My ChurchSuite, take time to go through each module's settings and check that everything is set up as you would expect.
 The Address Book, Children, Calendar, Small Groups, Rotas and Giving modules all have My ChurchSuite module settings so that you can customise the user experience of My ChurchSuite.
 Using the styling and logo options in the Administrator > Profile area, you can style My ChurchSuite to look just like your website, giving users a familiar experience when they log in.

 I then found it useful to log into My ChurchSuite myself to see the content just as it would be for those in my church.

 One of the My ChurchSuite settings in the Children's module settings merits consideration - the setting for who can add new children.